Best Looking Native Ground Cover

 A Ground Cover For Direct Sun That Saves Water

 Different ground covers all have different needs and benefits.
-For example, our ground cover lawn alternatives, Kurapia sod and the California Native Lippia nodiflora plugs, are made to withstand direct sun.
+For example, our ground cover lawn alternative, frog fruit plugs are made to withstand direct sun.
 A ground cover mimics a lawn's low growth and provides a safe area to play on.
 Additionally, our alternative ground covers bloom flowers seasonally, though allowing them to bloom is optional.
 Some lawns are mowed to remain flowerless because they attract pollinators such as bees.
-Some folks do not wish for the extra company for reasons such as bee allergies and choose to mow Kurapia seasonally to avoid flowering.
+Some folks do not wish for the extra company for reasons such as bee allergies and choose to mow Frog Fruit seasonally to avoid flowering.
 A native ground cover also saves over 50% of water usage versus a traditional sod lawn.
 Phyla nodiflora, or Frog Fruit ground cover, is a great option for direct sun areas and conserving water.

 Native Ground Cover and Hybrid Ground Cover

 A native ground cover like Phyla Nodiflora, or Frog Fruit, is great for wide areas in which seeding is okay.
 The flowers on the ground cover produce seeds and help repair damaged areas.
 The native ground cover may sprout up in other areas as well with seeds spreading through heavy winds.
 The Native version of Lippia has not been modified in any way and comes in plug form.
 The California Native Lippia plugs thrive in warm weather and tend to slow down during the winter, similar to Bermuda grass growth.
 Although Frog Fruit ground cover, or Phyla Nodiflora ground cover, prefers warm climate and sunny conditions, it is an evergreen plant so it will stay green all year as long as weather permits.
-Due to Native Frog Fruit ground cover having so many ways to reproduce, it is considered invasive, while Kurapia, the hybrid version, is sterile.
+Due to Native Frog Fruit ground cover having so many ways to reproduce, it is considered invasive, though the seed is not viable.

 Phyla Nodiflora Common Names